Dream of:12 December 1987 (3) "Hit With A Dart"

 I now recalled I had been appointed in a certain court as an attorney to represent Carolina, who was being held in custody for some reason.
 Carolina's parents had never visited her in custody, and therefore, since I had become particularly concerned about Carolina and her case, I had come there to visit her parents.
 I felt silly holding the cleaning device in my hand; I set it down atop the larger piece.
 I hoped no one would steal the device while I was inside, because it actually was quite expensive.

-The door opened and a thin, frail-looking, black man (who looked a bit like the actor Sammy Davis, Jr.) stood in front of me.
+The door opened and a thin, frail-looking, black man (who looked a bit like Sammy Davis, Jr.) stood in front of me.
 I talked with him briefly and concluded he was Carolina's father.
 I tried to explain who I was and that I was an attorney representing Carolina, but he didn't quite seem to understand.
 As I was talking, he backed into the house, and without being asked, I followed.
 As we passed through some halls and rooms, I stole a look at the house.
 It was poorly furnished, but it seemed orderly and clean.
 A light blue color seemed to predominate.

 As I followed the man, he continued talking and gradually became more and more incoherent.
 He seemed to be ranting and making no sense at all.
 Although the man was obviously severely mentally deranged, I nevertheless continued trying to talk with him.
 He walked into another room and turned on a television or radio, even though he continued to talk deliriously.
 I also was trying to talk to him even though he was obviously trying to shut me off.